CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/03-language.md

 # Lab: Explore text analytics

+### Please be aware that no Lab VM is provided for this lab.
+You will need to complete the lab on your personal computer.

+## Lab Overview

-In this exercise, you'll use AI natural language processing functionality to analyze text.
+In this lab, you'll use AI natural language processing functionality to analyze text.
 The goal of this exercise is to explore common applications of text analysis techniques.

-This exercise should take approximately **15** minutes to complete.
+## Lab Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Prepare for text analysis
++ Task 2: Analyze sentiment
++ Task 3: Extract key phrases
++ Task 4: Extract named entities
++ Task 5: Summarize text

+### Estimated timing: 15 Minutes

 ## Task 1: Prepare for text analysis